Which Is A Compound Complex Sentence

 Conclusion: The Power of Compound-Complex Sentences

 While compound-complex sentences are valuable, they should be used judiciously and with careful attention to clarity and conciseness.
-Varying sentence structure and avoiding overly long sentences can help keep your writing engaging and accessible.
+But varying sentence structure and avoiding overly long sentences can help keep your writing engaging and accessible.
 By following the tips and expert advice provided in this article, you can develop the skills you need to craft effective and impactful compound-complex sentences.

 Now that you have a deeper understanding of compound-complex sentences, put your knowledge into practice!
 Try writing a few sentences of your own, experimenting with different combinations of clauses and conjunctions.
 Share your sentences in the comments below, and let's continue the discussion!